remuskwan/quizorize/README.md

 ```

 Then, run the following command in the root directory of the cloned repository

 ```bash
 pod install
 ```

-Open, the workspace file 'Quizorize.xcworkspace' to view code and run the build.
+Open, the workspace file 'Quizorize.xcworkspace' to view the code and run its build.

 ## Documentation